Moz vs Ahrefs — Which is Better?

 General features

-A key thing to watch out for with Ahrefs pricing is that its entry level plan is extremely restrictive when it comes to access to key features.
+A key thing to watch out for with Ahrefs pricing is that its low-tier ‘Lite’ plan is fairly restrictive when it comes to access to key features.

 The Moz entry level plan is better specced, because it gives you access to all the key Moz features (the only things missing from this plan being branded report and report template creation tools).